 Fig. 2.3: Illustration of the event bounding box and its use cases.
-From left to right: definition of the bounding box, exclusion of small objects (e.g. debris) via the bounding box size, exclusion of clusters via the bounding box size, exclusion of objects elongated perpendicular to the channel axis, exclusion of objects elongated along the channel axis.
+From left to right: definition of the bounding box, exclusion of small objects (e.g. debris) via the bounding box size, exclusion of objects elongated perpendicular to the channel axis, exclusion of objects elongated along the channel axis.